Nomankey/hillsAndMountainsOnCanvas/README.md

 ### a simple canvas project which renders hills and sun
 * 3 hills are drawn on the canvas and each of them moves in different speed
-* sun continuously changes its coordinates so it can be shown as sun is burning on the sky
+* sun continuously changes its coordinates so it can be shown as it's burning in the sky

 ## Demonstration GIF